thingsboard/thingsboard.github.io/_includes/docs/user-guide/ui/aliases.md

 This alias allows displaying entities that are related to a specified originator up to a specified level and in a specified direction.

 Adding an alias: in the "Add alias" dialog, enter the alias name, specify the "Relations query" filter type.
-Then, select the type of entity and the entity itself, the relationship with which you want to display.
+Then, select the entity type and the entity itself for which you want to display the relationship.
 Set direction to "From" or "To" and max relation level.

 {% include images-gallery.html imageCollection="relations-query-1" %}